uviclibraries/nvivo/activities-windows.md

     <img src="images\windows instructions\coding-new-2.gif" alt="coding at new node" style="width:720px;">
     </div>

-    - **Coding at an existing node:** The speaker from Vietnam also talks about increasing temperatures.
+    - **Coding at an existing code:** The speaker from Vietnam also talks about increasing temperatures.
 Right-click the highlighted text, select **Code Selection**, select **increasing temperature** (under the **Codes** heading), and then confirm with the **Code Selection to "increasing temperature"** button at the bottom of the pop up.
-Alternatively, to achieve the same result you could have selected **Code to Recent Nodes** and selected **increasing temperature**
+Alternatively, to achieve the same result you could have selected **Code to Recent Codes** and selected **increasing temperature**

     <button onclick="toggle('gif3')"> Show / Hide Animation </button>
     <div id="gif3">
     <img src="images\windows instructions\coding-existing-2.gif" alt="coding at existing node" style="width:720px;">
     </div>

     - You can code the same pieces of text as multiple themes.
 In this same text that we coded as "increasing temperature" from the Australian speaker, they also mention coral bleaching.
-Create a new node for this topic and recode this sentence
+Create a new code for this topic and recode this sentence

     <button onclick="toggle('gif4')"> Show / Hide Animation </button>
     <div id="gif4">
     <img src="images\windows instructions\coding-multi-themes-2.gif" alt="recoding text" style="width:720px;">
     </div>

     - **Quick Coding Bar:** The coding bar at the bottom of the workspace can be a quick way to code text.
 Select the text in your file you wish to code.
-On the quick coding bar, type the name of a new or existing node (as you start typing, the names of nodes will start to show up), and then click enter on your keyboard
+On the quick coding bar, type the name of a new or existing code (as you start typing, the names of codes will start to show up), and then click enter on your keyboard

     - **Highlighting Codes:** To see what portions of text in your document have been coded, in the top ribbon under the **Document** tab (that should in this case display "SouthChinaMorningPost_2019-07-18") click the **Highlight** icon and select **All Coding**.
 If you want to only see specific codes highlighted in the text, select **Coding for Selected Items** and pick from the list displayed, then click **OK**